 Whether you were driving down North Providence Ave, merging onto I-70 or exiting Highway 63 in Missouri, if you've been hurt in a car wreck call Holder Susan Slusher LLC today at 573-710-4716 to discuss your case for free.
 We proudly serve the communities of Columbia, Moberly, Fulton and Boonville, Missouri.

 The word “accident” is used far too often to describe car wrecks; it implies that the collision was somehow an unavoidable fluke of bad luck.
 The truth is, almost all car crashes are the result of negligence, involving drivers who are distracted, careless, reckless or intoxicated.

 The National Highway Traffic Safety Administration (NHSTA) estimates that 94% of crashes can be directly linked to driver error.
 Bad weather, vehicle defects and other causes comprise the remaining 6% of wrecks, but even those can be attributed to human error, whether from poorly maintained roads and signage or the faulty design or manufacturing of a car part.

 When we continue to label these catastrophes as accidents, we fail to acknowledge the true cause of these tragic events, and diminish efforts to make the roads safer for everyone.
+There are a number of busy roads that surround Columbia and other areas of Missouri, like I-70, Highway 63, Route KK, in which car wrecks are likely to occur.
 For more than 20 years, Holder Susan Slusher LLC has fought tirelessly on behalf of personal injury victims who were not involved in accidents; they were victims of negligence in completely avoidable car wrecks.